Nephrology

 Some of the common causes are

 Early stages may be without any symptoms.
-With increase in the accumulated wastes and water, symptoms may develop such as:
+With an increase in the accumulated wastes and water, symptoms may develop such as:

-Most CKD patients require medicines to control Blood Pressure.
-In addition some may need diuretics to reduce the swelling of the body.
-People with Diabetes require controlling their blood sugar.
+Most CKD patients require medicines to control blood pressure.
+In addition, some may need diuretics to reduce the swelling of the body.
+People with diabetes require controlling their blood sugar.

 Some patients may continue with stable kidney function for years without requiring dialysis.
 Others may show relentless worsening and reach a stage necessitating dialysis.